 To Philemon our dear friend and fellow worker – also to Apphia our sister and Archippus our fellow soldier – and to the church that meets in your home.
 Grace and peace to you … Philemon 1:1a-3a

 It seems that Apphia, along with Philemon and Archippus were members of the same household, and that they were the hosts and leaders of the church that met there.
 In this same letter Paul urges Philemon to take back Onesimus “no longer as a slave but … as a dear brother” (Phm 1:16).
 Paul had strong egalitarian leanings.

 Greetings to the Senior Pastors and Ministers in the Philippian Church

-Pauls begins his letter to the Philippians by greeting the whole church and adding a special mention of the overseers (episkopoi) and deacons (diakonoi), or “chief pastors and ministers” as F.F.
+Pauls begins his letter to the Philippians by greeting the whole church and especially mentioning the overseers (episkopoi) and deacons (diakonoi), or “chief pastors and ministers” as F.F.
 Bruce translates it.

 Who were these pastors and ministers?

 Early church bishop and theologian, John Chrysostom (c349-407), believed that Euodia and Syntyche were the leaders of the Philippian church.
 And he compared these women to Phoebe.